 A CDN’s setup not only means customers can load images faster, but the spreading of the load means there’s less pressure to compromise by using low-quality images.
-Being able to retrieve razor-sharp images almost instantaneously will impress customers and make them more likely to purchase any paid products or services you offer.
+Being able to retrieve razor-sharp images will almost instantly impress customers and make them more likely to purchase any paid products or services you offer.
 Proper image manipulation can also contribute significantly to speed.
 If you are perfecting your CDN, you may also want to consider a strategy for image resizing.
 At Uploadcare, we automatically resize user images via our CDN API.

 Many computing services have two major problems as an online business grows.
 The first happens when the site outgrows its current setup, but the business itself is not ready to move to the next level.
-The second is that changing a setup can be time consuming, making it difficult to react quickly to sudden booms in business.
+The second is that changing a setup can be time-consuming, making it difficult to react quickly to sudden business booms.
 Fortunately, the best CDN services avoid both problems: most providers can simply “plug in” to an extra node as needed, with only an incremental cost and without any delay.

 Some clients use CDN solutions to handle confidential and sensitive data, which means providers need to offer top-level cyberdefense against hacking attempts.
 These measures are usually applied systemwide, meaning that every customer benefits.

 7. Denial-of-Service Attacks

 There’s always a chance that one of the visitor-uploaded images hosted on a site will offend somebody.
 That creates the risk of so-called hacktivists hitting the site with a denial-of-service attack in which thousands of computers flood it with bogus requests to try to make it unavailable for legitimate users.
-It’s even possible that some of your less scrupulous competitors might take a similar action to try to bring you down.
-Such attacks can be tricky to handle with a single Web server, but the structure of a CDN is much better placed to spread the load and ride out the attack.
+It’s even possible that some of your less scrupulous competitors might take similar action to try to bring you down.
+Such attacks can be tricky to handle with a single Web server, but a CDN structure is much better placed to spread the load and ride out the attack.

 The Bottom Line